edubart/nelua-decl/README.md

 ## Usage

-Make sure you are using Lua 5.3+ and GCC 9+.
+Make sure you are using Lua 5.3+, GCC 9+ and have GCC plugin installed.

 First clone and compile the `gcc-lua` plugin and compile it:

 ```bash